thuyjvaan/league_of_legends_analysis/README.md

   frameborder="0"
 ></iframe>

-As you can see, this happened very often, because at the end of the day, the missingness of ‘golddiffat15’ never relied on ‘position’.
+The p-value is 0.0, which is less than our alpha 0.05.
+We reject the null hypothesis, As you can see, this happened very often, because at the end of the day, the missingness of `golddiffat15` never relied on `position`.
 ## Hypothesis Testing
 We revisited our initial inquiry posed at the onset of this project: whether teams with a winning top lane (defined here as the player with higher gold gained) would enjoy an increased likelihood of winning.